hilmanmustofaa/hilmanmustofaa/README.md

 - 👋 Hi, I’m @hilmanmustofaa
 - 👀 I’m interested in Telecomunications and Security System
-- 🌱 I’m currently learning Cloud Computing and Automation
+- 🌱 I’m currently working as Cloud Engineer and Automation
 - 💞️ I’m looking to collaborate on CI/CD
 - 📫 How to reach me ..